Viktor Ambartsumian: Theoretical Astrophysics (1952)

 Ambartsumian served as editor and senior author of the 1952 book Teoreticheskaia Astrofizika (Теоретическая астрофизика).
 It is an extended version of his 1939 book on theoretical astrophysics—the first systematic textbook on the subject in Russian—based on his lectures at Leningrad State University.
 It was translated into a number of languages, including English, German, and Chinese.
 The English translation appeared in 1958 as Theoretical Astrophysics.
 It became a bible for a generation of astronomers and astrophysicists and was well received by reviewers.
-Roderick Oliver Redman wrote that "It is a welcome addition to the comparatively few general texts of solid worth which are now available" and that in a short time it had found "many appreciative readers in both German and English speaking countries."
+Roderick Oliver Redman called it "a welcome addition to the comparatively few general texts of solid worth which are now available" and noted that in a short time it had found "many appreciative readers in both German and English speaking countries."
 Cecilia Payne-Gaposchkin wrote that it is the "only advanced book of this scope in English, it will be of the greatest value."
 George B. Field described the book as "comprehensively and competently constructed."
 A. David Andrews described it as a "valuable textbook", which "contains examples of [Ambartsumian's] unique and fruitful approaches to stubborn astronomical problems."
 Leonard Searle lauded the sections on stellar atmospheres, but criticized the section on interstellar material, especially the constitution of stars as outdated for ignoring fundamental post-war western contributions.